AlphonsaJo/Portfolio/README.md

 # Portfolio Using React

 ![image](https://github.com/user-attachments/assets/c28fcfd3-8752-4a50-ab36-cec805cc5cb3)

-# My Portfolio Website

-This site showcases my journey as a passionate Computer Science Engineering.
+This site showcases my journey as an inquisitive and aspiring Computer Science Engineer.

 ## Features